When will I be deployed as an Emergency Volunteer?

 Questions relating to a volunteering opportunity that you are participating in currently:

-If you have direct contact with the organisation you’re volunteering with (this will usually be a Volunteer Coordinator or on-site supervisor) and have questions about the location, timing or details of the project you have confirmed in, the most direct info will come from them!
-When our Emergency Volunteering CREW team confirm you're involved in an opportunity, you should receive an email from us with the organisation's contact details – but don’t hesitate to contact us if need be.
+If you have direct contact with the organisation you’re volunteering with (this will usually be a Volunteer Coordinator or on-site supervisor) and have questions about the location, timing or details of the project you have confirmed in, the most direct information will come from them.
+If we have confirmed you in an opportunity, you should have received an email with these contact details on it – but don’t hesitate to contact us if you need assistance.

 Questions relating to everything else to do with emergency volunteering: